Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_precice_demo.md

 - Clear separation in preCICE: integration tests only directly use API of preCICE.
 - They are located in `tests` folder.
 - Look at `tests/serial/initialize-data/Explicit.cpp`:
-    - Explain `PRECICE_TEST_SETUP` and how it is used: test is run on two MPI ranks living in seperate MPI communicators.
+    - Explain `PRECICE_TEST_SETUP` and how it is used: test is run on two MPI ranks living in separate MPI communicators.
     - Information can be accessed via `context`.
     - More information: [blog post on bssw.io on multiphysics testing](https://bssw.io/blog_posts/overcoming-complexity-in-testing-multiphysics-coupling-software)